Globalization: Cultural globalization

-A 2005 UNESCO report showed that cultural exchange is becoming more frequent from Eastern Asia, but that Western countries are still the main exporters of cultural goods.
 In 2002, China was the third largest exporter of cultural goods, after the UK and US.
 Between 1994 and 2002, both North America's and the European Union's shares of cultural exports declined while Asia's cultural exports grew to surpass North America.
 Related factors are the fact that Asia's population and area are several times that of North America.
 Americanization is related to a period of high political American clout and of significant growth of America's shops, markets and objects being brought into other countries.

 Some critics of globalization argue that it harms the diversity of cultures.
 As a dominating country's culture is introduced into a receiving country through globalization, it can become a threat to the diversity of local culture.
-Some argue that globalization may ultimately lead to Westernization or Americanization of culture, where the dominating cultural concepts of economically and politically powerful Western countries spread and cause harm to local cultures.
+Some argue that globalization may ultimately lead to Westernization or Americanization of cultures, where the dominating cultural concepts of economically and politically powerful Western countries spread and cause harm to local cultures by cultural homogenization.

+However, there is some evidence that some cultural differences are actually widening during the process of modernization.
+For example, one study found that cultural values between countries in the World Values Survey became more different from the 1980s to 2020.
+Another study found the cultural differences between southern and northern China increased during the same time period.

+This could be because globalization gives people more choice, which they use in a way that reflects pre-existing cultural values and makes identity distinct from others.
+Or another possibility is that increasing contact across cultures either makes people more aware of differences, which makes people's different identities more salient.

 Globalization is a diverse phenomenon that relates to a multilateral political world and to the increase of cultural objects and markets between countries.
 The Indian experience particularly reveals the plurality of the impact of cultural globalization.

 Transculturalism is defined as "seeing oneself in the other".
 Transcultural is in turn described as "extending through all human cultures" or "involving, encompassing, or combining elements of more than one culture".
 Children brought up in transcultural backgrounds are sometimes called third-culture kids.